colinwren/cartero-screencast/README.md

 ```
 and open up [http://localhost:7000/](http://localhost:7000/) to see that our homepage view has been rendered and served.
 ## Page specifc assets
-Let`s add some styles to our homepage by creating a `home.css`:
+Let's add some styles to our homepage by creating a `home.css` alongside our `home.jade` in the `views/home` folder:
 #### `views/home/home.css`
 ```css
 body {